Levoo777/Spambot-with-list-Python/README.md

 First you have to install the pyautogui: https://www.youtube.com/watch?v=HQ83Xz2K-ps

-You have to start the bot and then you have 3 seconds to change in the "message box", now you have to wait until it's finished.
+If you installed the "pyautogui" module, start the bot, then you have 3 seconds to change in the "message box", now you have to wait until it's finished.